ratify-project/ratify/docs/README.md

 # Framework Overview

 This specification outlines a workflow of artifact verification which can be utilized by artifact consumers and provides a framework for the Notary project to be consumed by clients that consume these artifacts.
-The HORA framework enables composition of various verifiers and referrer stores to build verification framework into projects like GateKeeper.
+The RATIFY framework enables composition of various verifiers and referrer stores to build verification framework into projects like GateKeeper.
 This framework serves as an orchestrator of various verifiers that are coordinated to get a consolidated verification result using a policy.
 This verification result can be used to make decisions in admission controllers at different stages like build, deployment or runtime like Kubernetes using OPA Gatekeeper.

 > This is a DRAFT specification and is a guidance for the prototype.